 - Flexible installation.
 Thanks to an intelligent flow, the heat pump can be installed in several configurations and is therefore suitable for rooms that are not rectangular;

-- Adaptable to all buildings.
+- Suitable for all buildings.
 The Glen Dimplex LI 16I-TUR heat pump can be disassembled into two parts, making it easy to transport and install;

 - Intelligent control via the mobile application.